PrestaShop/prestashop-specs/content/1.7/back-office/international/locations/states-view.md

 ### Settings wheel

-When clicking on the settings wheel, the following options are displayed
+When clicking on the settings wheel, the following options are displayed:

 1. Add new